Design Systems

 Shared Language

-In his book “Language and Learning” James Britton explains that conferring names on objects “brings them into existence”.
-With our digital products, giving something a name gives is a future.
-If you give something a presentation name, it’s future is limited because it will only be confined by it’s a style (a pink button will only be a pink button!
-But what if it wants to be a star!?)
+In his book Language and Learning, James Britton explains that naming objects “brings them into existence.”
+In digital products, giving something a name gives it a future.
+If you give something a "presentation name," its future is limited – a pink button will always be just a pink button.
+But what if it wants to be a star!?

 Almost there - let’s talk the parameters of these systems!